We recently had an interesting set of client meetings.

 We questioned – “Always?”
 They responded – “Well at least 98% of the time.”

-We asked how they tracked this metric and their response, though alarming, was a fairly common one – “Our customers don’t call us to complain – so we know it’s on time.”
+We asked how they tracked this metric and their response, though alarming, was a fairly common one – “If our customers don’t call us to complain – it’s on time.”
 Yikes, we thought to ourselves.
 How unfortunate to use this perception as a defining metric.
 It’s almost as dangerous as leaning on “it’s the way we’ve always done it.”

 Cut to just a couple of days later.
 We landed in another meeting – this time with an exploration company.
 As fate would have it, this company happened to be a customer of the supplier we had just visited.

 Again, we were discussing the benefits of shipment visibility Rig CallOut can provide.
 This potential customer said “Oh wow, we would love to have that visibility.
 We have one customer who is notoriously late with shipments.
 Nothing detrimental, but always hours off schedule.
-Just late enough to cost us some stand-by time with every shipment.”
+Just late enough to cost us some stand-by time, or time on the phone inquiring, on every shipment.”

 Guess who they were talking about.
 Yep.
 The same company who told us they were on-time 98% of the time.